Arthur-Sebastian/quikweb/README.md

 ### Uncomplicated, JSON based web page framework and renderer.

 ## Rationale
-This project is meant to help in quick website creation and design with little to no initial configuration.
-Misplaced `<div>` tags that break the layout or confusing style sheet dependencies will be a pain long gone.
+This project is meant to help in quick website creation and design with very little initial configuration.
 This tool also helps in managing your page components and styling in an organized manner.

 ## Features
 * template substitution engine